Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Proof of the trace bounds (Theorem )

 \subsection{A priori estimates}

 We begin by proving some a-priori estimates for~\eqref{eq:genBC}.
 As usual, we work near $\Gamma$ where $M$ is locally given by $x_1>0$, as in \S\ref{subsec:geo}.
-We repeated use the integration by parts result in Lemma \ref{lem:intByParts}.
+We repeatedly use the integration by parts result in Lemma \ref{lem:intByParts}.

 \begin{lem} If $u$ solves \eqref{eq:genBC}, then, for all $\e>0$ and for all $\ell$,

 \end{lem} \begin{proof} Let $\chi\in C_c^\infty((-2\delta,2\delta);[0,1])$ with $\chi\equiv 1$ on $[-\delta,\delta]$.
 Let